inspec/inspec/dev-docs/attestations.md

 #### control_id

-Required.
+_Required_.
 Matches control ID of the control.

 #### justification

-Required.
-Free text field, used as explanation for the control when displayed.
+_Required_.
+Free text field, used as an explanation for the control when displayed.

 #### evidence_url

-Optional.
-URL to some sort of evidence, determined by the user, that supports the justification.
+_Optional_.
+URL to some evidence, determined by the user, supports the justification.

 #### expiration_date

-Optional.
+_Optional_.
 If present, the attestation expires at the end of the date given.

 #### status

+_Optional_.

-Optional, default "passed".
-Either passed or failed.
-If the attestation should indicate that the control is a failure, set this to "failed".
+Default `passed`.
+If the attestation should indicate that the control is a failure, set this to `failed`.

 ### Implementation

-When running, at the RunData stage, attestations are handled by the following process:
+When running, at the **RunData** stage, attestations are handled by the following process:

-1. Locate matching controls my matching the control ID.
+1. Locate matching controls by matching the control ID.

 2. Inject an artificial test result into the control.
 Use the attestation justification as the result message.